softbitestudio/esp32-s3-2.06/README.md

 ```⚠️ Legal & Ethical Boundaries

-Only use on networks you own or have written authorization to test.
+**Only use on networks you own or have written authorization to test.

-RF jamming, 802.11 deauthentication floods, and unlicensed sub-GHz transmission are illegal in most jurisdictions (FCC Part 15, EU 2014/53/EU, etc.).
+RF jamming, 802.11 deauthentication floods,
+ and unlicensed sub-GHz transmission are illegal
+ in most jurisdictions**
+* (FCC Part 15, EU 2014/53/EU, etc.).*

-This scaffold includes passive scanning and UI infrastructure only.
-Any frame-injection, raw 802.11, or sub-GHz TX code is your own responsibility to implement lawfully.`
+**This scaffold includes passive scanning and UI infrastructure only. **

+★ __Any frame-injection, raw 802.11, or sub-GHz TX
+ code is your own responsibility to implement lawfully.__`